paddyinpdx/redpanda-ais-demo/README.md

 helm repo update
 helm install postgres bitnami/postgresql --values=values-demo-postgresql.yaml
 ```
-Get the NodePort for the primary service:
+Get the NodePort for the primary service and enter it in your config.ini:
 ```
 kubectl get -o jsonpath="{.spec.ports[0].nodePort}" services postgres-postgresql
 # OR